 Bev also worked with the Syracuse Obedience Training club from 1980 to 1990 and was an SOTC Instructor.
 She and her best buddy Ty, her Doberman Pinscher, earned a CD (Companion Dog) title and a CDX (Companion Dog Excellent) title.
 They were just about ready to compete for Ty’s UD (Utility Dog) title when Ty was diagnosed with Wobbler’s Syndrome and was no longer able to compete.
 Ty throughout his life was an ambassador for his breed.

 After beginning her training career using punishment-reward methods, Bev quickly switched gears and began using motivational reward (aka clicker training.)
 You can read more about this type of training under the Training tab.
 It was clear that this method of training was a much better learning process for both dogs and humans.
 This is where the relationship is built instead of broken down by force or punishment making learning more enjoyable for both.

 Bev has often been asked to evaluate dogs that have been recommended for euthanasia by other trainers.
-They have had a variety of issues including aggression towards other dogs, aggression towards people, unable to be touched or groomed, anxiety, health issues, etc. Bev evaluates the dog and structures an individualized training plan for the dog and owner.
+They have had a variety of issues including aggression towards other dogs, aggression towards people, unable to be touched or groomed, anxiety, health issues, etc. Bev evaluates the dog and owner, then creates an individualized comprehensive training plan for the dog and owner.
 Through behavior modification for both dog and human, Bev has been able to rehabilitate the majority of the dogs she has worked with.